alphac/coseva/README.md

 ```
 <?php
 $csv->filter('Hits', 'intval');

+// The parse method will be implicitely called when you try to get output, but
+// there are no parsed rows available.
+This means you don't have to call the
+// parse method if you only need it once.
+This is true for most scenarios.
+$csv->parse();
 ```

 How about we format a price into a proper string?
 We could do that by stacking filters.